jens-duttke/linter-bundle/README.md

 For VSCode I recommend the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension.

-If you have multiple ESLint versions in your project - which can happen if you use Gatsby, which comes with an own, outdated ESLint version - the ESLint VSCode extension may use this outdated version, and then show you errors like `Definition for rule '...' was not found.` or doesn't work at all.
+To ensure the ESLint plugins are correctly loaded, you need to adjust the settings of this plugin.

-To solve this issue, add these options to your `.vscode/settings.json`:
+This can be done by adding these options to your `.vscode/settings.json`:

 ```json
 {